 Regulators and market participants around the world have recognized the benefits of the benchmarking initiative and the unique value of the analysis it delivers.
-ISDA has also made Perun available online so that firms can calculate and benchmark the results of their capital calculations independently.
+ISDA has also made Perun available online so that firms can calculate and benchmark the results of their capital calculations independently, and regulators are increasingly using Perun to collect and analyze bank capital and risk input data.

-Being able to compare our results with ISDA's baseline facilitates the effective implementation of our solution, helping firms to comply more quickly 99
+66 Being able to compare our results with ISDA's baseline facilitates the effective implementation of our solution, helping firms to comply more quickly 35